Robert E. Howard: Novalyne Price

-Howard is only known to have had one girlfriend in his life, Novalyne Price.
-Price was an ex-girlfriend of Tevis Clyde Smith, one of Howard's best friends, whom she had known since high school and they had remained friends after their relationship ended.
-She first met Howard in spring 1933 when Howard was visiting Smith after driving his mother to a Brownwood clinic.
+Howard is known to have had only one girlfriend in his life, Novalyne Price.
+Price was an ex-girlfriend of Tevis Clyde Smith, one of Howard's best friends, whom she had known since high school; Smith and Price had remained friends after their relationship ended.
+In the spring of 1933, Howard was visiting Smith after driving his mother to a Brownwood clinic.
 Howard and Smith drove to the Price farm and Smith introduced his friends to each other.
-Price was an aspiring writer, had heard of Howard from Smith in the past and was enthusiastic to meet him in person.
+Price was an aspiring writer, had heard of Howard from Smith in the past, and was enthusiastic to meet him in person.
 However, he was not what she expected.
 She wrote in her diary about this first meeting: "This man was a writer!
 Him?
 It was unbelievable.
 He was not dressed as I thought a writer should dress."
 They parted after a drive and would not see each other again for over a year.

-In late 1934 Price got a job as a schoolteacher in Cross Plains High School through her cousin, the Head of the English department.
-When Howard came up in conversation with her new colleagues she defended him from accusations of being a "freak" and "crazy," then phoned his house and left a message.
-This call was not returned so she tried a few more times.
-Price visited the Howard house in person after having her telephone calls blocked by a passive-aggressive Hester Howard.
-After a drive through town they arranged their first date.
+In late 1934, Price got a job as a schoolteacher in Cross Plains High School through her cousin, who was the head of the English department.
+When Howard came up in conversation with her new colleagues, she defended him from accusations of being a "freak" and "crazy", then phoned his house and left a message.
+When the call was not returned, she tried a few more times.
+Price finally visited the Howard house in person after having her telephone calls blocked by Hester Howard.
+After a drive through town, Howard and Price arranged their first date.